ferrocene/ferrocene/ferrocene/doc/rhivos-manual/src/targets/aarch64-rhivos2-linux-gnu.rst

 ..
 SPDX-License-Identifier: MIT OR Apache-2.0
    SPDX-FileCopyrightText: The Ferrocene Developers

-.. _aarch64-unknown-linux-gnu:
+.. _aarch64-rhivos2-linux-gnu:

-:target:`aarch64-unknown-linux-gnu`
+:target:`aarch64-rhivos2-linux-gnu`
 ===================================
 .. note::

-   Only qualified when cross-compiling to :ref:`aarch64-rhivos2-linux-gnu`.
+   This is a variant of the generic :target:`aarch64-unknown-linux-gnu` target that specifically targets Red Hat In-Vehicle Operating System 2 (RHIVOS 2).
+As per the RHIVOS 2 guidelines, qualified use requires compilation on the matching host platform Red Hat Enterprise Linux 10 using the :ref:`aarch64-unknown-linux-gnu` host compiler.

-The ``aarch64-unknown-linux-gnu`` Ferrocene target provides support for Linux on aarch64 using glibc 2.31 or higher.
+The ``aarch64-rhivos2-linux-gnu`` Ferrocene target provides support for Red Hat In-Vehicle Operating System 2 (RHIVOS 2) on aarch64 using glibc 2.31 or higher.

 Prerequisites
 -------------

+While this target is technically a full Linux and capable of hosting a compiler, the target is only qualified if cross-compiled from RHEL 10 on aarch64 in the version specified by the RHIVOS 2 documentation.
+This requirement stems from the RHIVOS 2 assumptions of use.
+The host compiler is :target:`aarch64-unknown-linux-gnu`.

 This target uses the LLVM ``ld.lld`` linker.
 To locate the system C libraries required to create a functional Linux binary, this target drives the ``ld.lld``